 [Section 136F inserted by No. 81 of 1996 s.
 81.]

 136G.
-Easements and restrictive covenants under this Part may be effective for a specified term only
+Easements and restrictive covenants under this Part may be effective for specified term only

 An easement or a restrictive covenant created under this Part for a term specified in either the plan on which the easement or restrictive covenant was noted or in the instrument (if any) lodged in relation to the plan is, by virtue of this section and without the need to apply for discharge of the easement or restrictive covenant, of no effect when the specified term expires.